burningserenity/mongo_tutorial/mongo shell tutorial.md

   field and return the others.
 The _id field must be explicitly excluded this way, otherwise it will always be returned.

-Here are some CRUD methods:
+Create:

   use db // creates database with name db if it doesn't already exist

-CReate:

   db.collection.insertOne() // Inserts a single document into a collection;
   // creates the collection if it doesn't exist